James Sheridan (Medal of Honor)

 Born on May 27, 1830, in Drogheda, Ireland, a "rope maker", he arrived from Ireland on the Ellen Austin in 1857 at Castle Gardens in lower Manhattan (NYC), NY.
 His initial enlistment was 23 October, 1858 where Sheridan lied about his birth in Newark, New Jersey for reasons unknown, but presumably for higher enlistment bonus or rank / pay grade.
 Sheridan was living in New York when he joined the Navy the second time after the outbreak of the Civil War.
-He was a skilled navigator and served during the war as a Quartermaster (master of the aft quarter deck) on the USS Oneida.
+He was a skilled navigator and served during the war as a quartermaster (master of the aft quarterdeck) on the USS Oneida.